anlutro/botologist/README.md

 ## Installation

-Instructions for *nix systems only.
+Instructions for linux-like systems only.
 If you use Windows, you're on your own.

 Make sure you have python 3, pip and virtualenv installed.
 If either of the following commands return nothing, you don't have that thing installed and should google how install it.